-Tadorea focuses on Knowledge Discovery and machine learning solutions, based on massive data analytics for the aviation sector.
+Tadorea embraces Knowledge Discovery and machine learning solutions, based on massive data analytics for the aviation sector.

-We work on cloud computing architectures to manage heterogeneous data at-rest and data-in-motion, making sure the performance of our algorithms provides scalable, and when possible, real time analytics.
+We work on a variety of architectures to manage heterogeneous data at-rest and data-in-motion, making sure the performance of our algorithms provides scalable, and when needed, provide, real time analytics.

 We use visual metaphors as a tool both for communication and data mining.
 We develop interactive interfaces that ensure visual data discovery and exploration for our users.

 This constitutes a complete air transport simulation tool including a wide range of performance and mobility metrics, for a variety of uses for airlines, network managers and policy makers.
 This simulator is capable of modeling passenger connectivities and a wide range of flight and passenger prioritisation scenarios.
 This simulator has been built using airline and other industry inputs, and captures airline decision-making including their related costs, by fusing a variety of data sources.

 Tadorea efficiently processes flight information from different data sources, including more than 20 million flights that have operated in Europe within the last three years.
 A production-ready infrastructure enables data mining for the development of accurate predictive analytics, which are ultimately available for use by airlines, airports and air navigation service providers for strategic decision-making or real-time oversight.

 We can monitor runway performance, runway occupancy time, and aircraft operations in order to predict safety and performance issues.
 This is all possible by taking into account the aircraft type/operator, meteorological conditions, runway configurations, threshold times, touchdown points, rotation points, line-up times, exit/entry points, excessive runway occupancy, runway over run, missed exit points, and other similar factors.